-The M54 and the N52 engines from BMW will go down in automotive history as the last naturally aspirated straight-six engines ever made by the Bavarian manufacturer.
-Although BMW is now making history again with incredibly strong and performing forced-induction engines, the true roots of the company lie in decades of delightful NA engines.
+The M54 and the N52 engines from BMW will go down in automotive history as the last naturally aspirated straight-six engines made by the Bavarian manufacturer.

 The M54 was produced from 2000 to 2006 and was used in virtually the entire BMW lineup as a successor to the M52.
-Most E46’s are equipped with this engine, displacements ranging from 2.2L to 3.0L.
+Most E46s are equipped with this engine, with displacements ranging from 2.2L to 3.0L.
 Compared to the M52TU it replaced, the M54 features a drive-by-wire fully electronic throttle body and power improvements.

 Enter the N52, the direct successor to the M54.
 Produced from 2004 to 2015, the N52 uses a magnesium/aluminum composite and hollow camshafts to achieve a lighter block and significant weight savings compared to the outgoing M54.
 The belt-driven water pump is also replaced with an electric water pump and Valvetronic is introduced.

-M54 vs. N52 at a glance
+M54 vs. N52 Overview

 M54 | N52 | |